Duende is currently OPEN for submissions until July 1. For this reading period, we are looking for pieces that respond to our theme:

 For this issue, we are particularly interested in those voices that often go unheard in the food and restaurant industry.
 To that end, we welcome submissions in both English and Spanish.
 If submitting in Spanish, please include a translation of some kind to help our editors.

 As always, we remain open to submissions of visual art year-round.

-Duende welcomes submissions of prose, poetry, hybrid writing, and visual art.
+Duende welcomes submissions of prose, poetry, hybrid writing, stage plays, screenplays and visual art.
 We are especially interested in collaborations between two or more writers, or between writers and visual artists.
 We accept submissions from writers working in English, or translating into English, from anywhere in the world.

-Please follow our link to Submittable to send us your submissions.
+Please follow our link to Submittable to send us your work.

 Translations: please include the source language text and confirm that you have the author’s permission to translate and publish the text in English.

 Visual art and collaborations: as with prose and poetry, we seek work that exemplifies the spirit of duende.
 As Lorca wrote in 1933, “Seeking the duende, there is neither map nor discipline.
 We only know it burns the blood like powdered glass, that it exhausts, rejects all the sweet geometry we understand, that it shatters styles….”
 Art with duende “is rooted in our soil, full of thistles and sharp stones.”